PlantandFoodResearch/MCHap/docs/call.rst

 By default a flat prior is used for allele frequencies.
 That is, an assumption that all of the haplotypes recorded in the input VCF file are equally frequent within the sample population.
-A different prior for allele frequencies can be specified by combining the ``--haplotype-frequencies`` parameter and the ``--haplotype-frequencies-prior`` flag.
+A different prior for allele frequencies can be specified by using the ``--haplotype-frequencies`` parameter.
-The ``--haplotype-frequencies`` parameter is used to specify an INFO filed within the input VCF file that can be interpreted allele frequencies.
+The ``--haplotype-frequencies`` parameter is used to specify an INFO filed within the input VCF file that can be interpreted prior allele frequencies.
 This field must contain a single numerical value for each allele (including the reference allele) and those values will be normalized to sum to 1.
-The ``--haplotype-frequencies-prior`` flag does not take any arguments but tells MCHap to use the frequencies specified by ``--haplotype-frequencies`` as the prior frequencies for all samples.

 An example of using these parameters to specify the prior distribution may look like: